 Plans for the commercial component of the site are in complete accordance with the area in need of redevelopment ordinance.
-The proposed plan encompasses 50,000 fewer square feet than the redevelopment ordinance and General Development Plan approved for the site.
+The approved plan encompasses 50,000 fewer square feet than the redevelopment ordinance and General Development Plan approved for the site.
 Upon completion, The Shoppes at Middletown will create nearly 1,000 full and part-time jobs for the area, in addition to hundreds of construction jobs.

 This is not your ordinary shopping center.
 It’s a walkable outdoor town center (17 acres of open space) designed to meet the evolving needs of retail by combining entertainment, shopping and dining in one central experience.
 The Shoppes at Middletown’s design incorporates green technology and natural materials.
 Green technology features include: